Rough-scaled plated lizards exhibit some sexual dimorphism, which means that there is a subtle visible difference between males and females.

 Both sexes have femoral pores, as demonstrated by the photo of the female (yellow).
 However, mature males tend to have much more prominent pores marked by waxy secretions.
 Pores are not clearly visible in the male here due to a blockage that was being treated at the time the photo was taken.

-Although his scales aren’t as easy to count in the picture below, this healthy individual demonstrates pores that are much more typical of a sexually mature male.
+The individual below demonstrates pores that are typical of a sexually mature male.